-On August 23, 2017, Plaintiff filed a Complaint against Defendants alleging a violation of the overtime provisions of the Fair Labor Standards Act.
+On December 12, 2017, Plaintiff filed a Complaint against Defendants alleging a violation of the overtime provisions of the Fair Labor Standards Act ("FLSA").
 Doc.
 No. 1.
-On February 5, 2018, the parties filed a Joint Motion for Review and Approval of Settlement.
+On April 13, 2018, the parties filed a Joint Motion for Approval of Settlement Agreement and Dismissal with Prejudice and Incorporated Memorandum of Law (the "Motion").
 Doc.
-No. 19.
-On February 6, 2018, the Court denied the motion to approve the settlement agreement and directed the parties to file a renewed motion.
-Doc.
-No. 20.
-On that same date, the parties filed a "Renewed Joint Motion for Review and Approval of Settlement" (the "Motion").
-Doc.
-No. 21.
-The Motion was referred to the undersigned for a report and recommendation.
-For the reasons that follow, it is recommended that the Motion be granted.
+No. 25.